Key Quote

 1945 — THE WELFARE STATE

-Priestley wrote the play in 1945, the year Labour won a landslide election promising the welfare state — the NHS, social security, state education.
+Priestley wrote the play in 1945, the year Labour won a landslidelandslide — An overwhelming victory, especially in an election election promising the welfare statewelfare state — A system where the government provides healthcare, education, and social security for all citizens — the NHS, social security, state education.
 The play is a dramatic argument FOR this collective vision and AGAINST the individualist capitalism represented by Mr Birling.
 Priestley wanted audiences to vote for social responsibility.

 1912 SETTING — DRAMATIC IRONY

-By setting the play in 1912 — before two World Wars, the sinking of the Titanic, and the collapse of the class system — Priestley creates dramatic irony on a massive scale.
-The audience knows that the Birlings' complacent world is about to be destroyed, making their selfishness seem not just immoral but catastrophically naive (showing a lack of experience or understanding).
+By setting the play in 1912 — before two World Wars, the sinking of the Titanic, and the collapse of the class system — Priestley creates dramatic ironydramatic irony — When the audience knows something the characters do not on a massive scale.
+The audience knows that the Birlings' complacent world is about to be destroyed, making their selfishness seem not just immoral but catastrophically naivenaive — showing a lack of experience or understanding.

 Key Words